Geometry Enhancements from Visual Content: Going Beyond Ground Truth: Introduction

 \section{Introduction}

-RGBD cameras are important in numerous applications spread across multiple fields such as robotics~\cite{surveyDepthARVR, kinectFusion, AREDepth, JointDSR}, augmented reality \cite{kinectFusion, AREDepth, kinectFusion2, PDSR, DSR_Stereo}, and human-computer interaction \cite{kinectFusion, AREDepth, kinectFusion2}.
+RGBD cameras are important in numerous applications spread across multiple fields such as robotics \cite{surveyDepthARVR} \cite{kinectFusion} \cite{AREDepth} \cite{JointDSR}, augmented reality \cite{AREDepth} \cite{kinectFusion2} \cite{PDSR} \cite{DSR_Stereo}, \cite{surveyDepthARVR}, augmented reality \cite{kinectFusion} \cite{AREDepth} \cite{kinectFusion2} \cite{DSR_Stereo} and human-computer interaction \cite{kinectFusion} \cite{AREDepth} \cite{kinectFusion2} .
 They provide fast and reliable depth maps that allow us to distinguish between objects and background, and to have a better understanding of our environment.
-Unfortunately, due to physical limitations of the sensors, the resulted depth maps are usually at a lower resolution than the corresponding RGB image \cite{PhotoDSR, KimmelSpecularSR, Single_shot_sr} and are often interpolated in a simplistic manner to provide an output that seems to have a higher resolution.
-In addition, the depth pixels are highly quantized and contain missing values.
+Unfortunately, due to physical limitations of the sensors, the resulted depth maps are usually at a lower resolution than the corresponding RGB image \cite{PhotoDSR} \cite{KimmelSpecularSR} \cite{Single_shot_sr} and are often interpolated in a simplistic manner to provide an output that seems to have a higher resolution.
+In addition, when using a low-cost sensor the depth pixels contain missing values and are either highly quantized or noisy.
 Several approaches are commonly used in order to improve depth maps.
-1) super-resolution (SR) of the depth map without additional information \cite{PDSR, PMBANet, RGDR, MSFrequencyDSR}; These methods are usually divided into two subcategories: the first is filter-based methods \cite{BilateralFilt, OtherBilateralFilt}, that are very fast and simple, however, generate blurring and artifacts.
-The second is optimization-based methods \cite{MRF_DSR, IntExt}, which design complex regularization or explore prior to constrain the reconstruction of important high-resolution (HR) depth map.
-These methods require solving the global energy minimization problem which is time-consuming \cite{HierarchicalDSR, EdgeDSR} 2) depth prediction from a single RGB image; These methods face a different problem since there are infinite distinct 3D scenes that can produce the same 2D RGB image \cite{OrdinalMonoDepth, DiggingMonoDepth, bts}, meaning that reconstructing the 3D scene from the RGB image requires finding the inverse of a non-injective function.
+1) super-resolution (SR) of the depth map without additional information \cite{PDSR} \cite{PMBANet} \cite{RGDR} \cite{MSFrequencyDSR} ; These methods are usually divided into two subcategories: the first is filter-based methods \cite{BilateralFilt} \cite{OtherBilateralFilt} , that are very fast and simple, however, generate blurring and artifacts.
+The second is optimization-based methods \cite{MRF_DSR} \cite{IntExt} , which design complex regularization or explore prior to constrain the reconstruction of important high-resolution (HR) depth map.
+These methods require solving the global energy minimization problem which is time-consuming \cite{HierarchicalDSR} \cite{EdgeDSR} 2) depth prediction from a single RGB image; These methods face a different problem since there are infinite distinct 3D scenes that can produce the same 2D RGB image \cite{OrdinalMonoDepth} \cite{DiggingMonoDepth} \cite{bts} , meaning that reconstructing the 3D scene from the RGB image requires finding the inverse of a non-injective function.
 3) RGB information fused with the quantized low-resolution (LR) depth in order to produce a finer, more detailed depth map.
-The RGB image is usually available and containing HR information \cite{PDSR, PMBANet, RGDR, MSFrequencyDSR}.
+The RGB image is usually available and containing HR information \cite{PDSR} \cite{PMBANet} \cite{RGDR} \cite{MSFrequencyDSR}.